harness-community/ci-migration-guides/GITLAB_TO_HARNESS_CI/Readme.md

 **2. Docker image definition.**

-Gitlab CI defines images at the job level and supports setting this globally to be used by all jobs that don’t have image defined.
+Gitlab CI defines images at the job level and supports setting this globally to be used by all jobs that don’t have images defined.

 - Gitlab